Hibou57/PostiATS-Utilities/doc/lexemes-guide.md

 **Examples:**

-        extern val foo
+        extern val foo: int
-        extern val foo1a
+        extern val foo1a: int
-        extern val foo$1a // Note the dollar sign in the middle. extern val foo_1a
+        extern val foo$1a: int // Note the dollar sign in the middle. extern val foo_1a: int
         //
         symintr ++
         symintr $*